-Perhaps most infamous for the creation of “Spock’s Brain”, today marks the 25th anniversary of a legendary concert in Phish history.
+Perhaps most famous for the creation of “Spock’s Brain”, today marks the 28th anniversary of a legendary concert in Phish history.
 On this day in 1995, the Burlington band performed for a Voters for Choice benefit concert at the Lowell Memorial Auditorium in Lowell, MA.
 The group was introduced by Gloria Steinem, who promised fans more new music than ever before.
 Then, the band delivered…

-What followed was debut after debut — 10 new songs in total — including some beloved originals that have made it in rotation ever since.
+What followed was debut after debut—ten new songs in total—including some beloved originals that have remained in rotation ever since.
 Songs like “Free” and “Theme From The Bottom”, which would later make it onto Billy Breathes, were featured in the performance.
-The show also featured the debut of “Strange Design” and a cover of Velvet Underground’s “Lonesome Cowboy Bill” that would foreshadow the band’s full-album performance of Loaded in 1998.
+The show also included the debut of “Strange Design” and a cover of Velvet Underground‘s”Lonesome Cowboy Bill” that would foreshadow the band’s full-album performance of Loaded in 1998.

 “Ha Ha Ha” got its start at this show, as did an unnamed original that would later be referred to as “Spock’s Brain”.
-After playing the song, drummer Jon Fishman polled the audience with some alternate title options, including “The Plane”, “The First Single”, “Israel”, and “Spock’s Brain”.
+After playing the song, Phish drummer Jon Fishman polled the audience with some alternate title options, including “The Plane”, “The First Single”, “Israel”, and “Spock’s Brain”.
 We all know what the audience chose.
-The song was played throughout 1995 before becoming a rarity, making only three more appearances before disappearing from the Phish rotation after 7/30/03, only to be revived on 2/21/19 after a 429 show gap.
+The song was played throughout 1995 before becoming a rarity, making only three more appearances before disappearing from the Phish rotation after 7/30/03, only to be revived on 2/21/19 after a 429-show gap and shelved again after another telling on 7/14/19.

-Other debuts included the traditional “Don’t You Want To Go?”, the original song “Glide II”, Brian Eno’s “I’ll Come Running”, and Van Morrison’s “Gloria” as the show finale.
-Ten debuts in a single show is almost unheard of — not counting the band’s 2013 Halloween performance of the album that would become Fuego.
-You can stream the landmark show in its entirety below:
+Other debuts included the traditional “Don’t You Want To Go?”, the original song “Glide II”, Brian Eno‘s”I’ll Come Running”, and Van Morrison’s “Gloria” as the show finale.
+Ten debuts in a single show is almost unheard of (that is, on a date that’s not 10/31).
+You can stream the landmark show in its entirety below.

 [Video: fromtheaquarium; Taped by Mikey Perrott]